garyhuang123/kubernetes-centos-kernel/README.md

 ## Notice

-**It is not suggested to use in production environment.**
+**There is no warranty on this.
+It is not suggested to use it in production environment.**

-Use it at your own risk.